Deep-Sea Robot Revealed Treasures of $20 Billion on San Jose Wreck

 The Real Battle for the San Jose Begins

-The Colombian president said plans are currently being made for “sustainable financing mechanisms” to secure future treasure recovery dives.
+The former Colombian president said plans were being made for “sustainable financing mechanisms” to secure future treasure recovery dives.
 This way, said Duque, “the patrimony” of the ill-fated San Jose will be protected for future archaeological projects.

 Before she sank, the San Jose was heading back from the New World to King Philip V, overloaded with around 200 tons of gold, silver and emeralds, which were valued at around 11 million pesos when the San Jose sank.
 This is why Colombia is not going to give up the San Jose wreck’s treasure without a serious legal battle .